osoriomica/invaders/README.md

 ### Bugs
 Navbar toggle not behaving properly.
 Issue: Target was not set to correct ID.
 Fix: Using bootstrap’s documentation, I made sure both the parent’s data-bs-target and the id of its descendant div were the same.
 Background image on .main-text-bg not displaying responsively.
 Issue: The text would overflow the container and the image was not growing with its parent div.
-Fix: set width to 100%, and height to 100vh so the text would stop overflowing and the image would occupy the full width of its container.
+Fix: set width to 100%, and height to 100vh so the text would stop overflowing and the image would occupy the full width of its container. start game modal closing but not initialising game.
+The default setting for bootstrap's modal allows the user to click outside the modal to dismiss it, but if the user did this instead of pressing the start game button, the setInterval was not being updated by the startGame().
+Fix:  Set backdrop to static (the modal will not close when clicking outside of it) to force the user to click on the Start Game button.

 ## DEPLOYMENT
 ## CREDITS